ManasAnand/ManasAnand/README.md

 - 👀  I’m interested in distributed systems, algorithms, and discrete mathematics.

-- 🌱  I’m currently learning about category theory and how it applies to the field of computer science.
-I am a cinephile and enjoy listening to alternative rock and hip-hop music.

 - 📫  Feel free to reach out to me at manasa3@illinois.edu

 <!---